cs3216/cs3216.github.io/assignments/facebook.md

 two to get right.
 You do not want to leave it to the last week.

 This assignment is highly open-ended.
-We provide milestones (in the form of aspirations) so that we can grade your application in a consistent way, even though everyone would be building different apps.
+We provide milestones (in the form of milestones) so that we can grade your application in a consistent way, even though everyone would be building different apps.
 This assignment is also designed to introduce you to the various elements of Facebook application development and the milestones are there to ensure